SectionTN/ApkSigner/README.md

 ## Description
-ApkSigner is a copy of [PseudoApkSigner](https://github.com/Aefyr/PseudoApkSigner).
+ApkSigner is a scopy of [PseudoApkSigner](https://github.com/Aefyr/PseudoApkSigner).
 But it has functionality to sign an app without private key file and template file.
 ## How it works
 It works just like [PseudoApkSigner](https://github.com/Aefyr/PseudoApkSigner).
 But this version of **ApkSigner** also can sign apps with stored bytes of private key file and template file.
 This is the trick to sign an app without private key and template.
 ## Adding to Project